 Put 'em all together, and you're ready for smoking.
 See how the hot charcoal briquettes have been place atop a mix of unburned charcoal and smoker wood?
 The fire will burn downward, slowly providing even heat and smoke for whatever type of food you're cooking.

-When Weber grill smoking, be sure to monitor the temperature regularly with a handheld probe thermometer through the lid vent.
-It's also advisable to keep the probe of a remote cooking thermometer in one of the breasts, so you can be sure that the food's not overcooked.Return to Top of Weber Grill Smoking
+It's a good idea to keep the probe of a remote cooking thermometer in one of the breasts so you can be sure that the chicken doesn't overcook.